Epilepsy

 Make sure your child's school and teachers are aware of their condition, including:

-• what medication your child takes
+• what medicine your child takes

 • how to spot and deal with a seizure